interactive32/lpproxy/README.md

 # LinkPreview.net Proxy Server with Caching

 ## Description
-LinkPreview.net Proxy Server with Caching and no 3rd party dependencies written in Go.
+LinkPreview API/Image Proxy Server with Caching written in Go.

+Features:

+* In-memory caching layer for API requests
-You can use this as a proxy server for LinkPreview API requests.
-It will add a simple caching layer and eliminate the need to expose your API keys on the frontend.
+* Eliminate the need to expose your LinkPreview API keys on the frontend
+* Image proxy to prevent leaking client IP addresses
+* Simple Referer header protection (accept requests from your domain only)

 ## Installation